 employment model and enable more people in Scotland to take

 for Growth, A Refresh of the Employability Framework for

 Scotland' which was published in 2012, also reinforced

 Keys to Life: Improving Quality of Life for People with Learning

 support individuals with learning disabilities was launched.
 It

 re-emphasised the government's commitment to supporting people with

 learning disabilities who want to work to be able to find work in

 mainstream employment that matches with their skills.

-employment provision for people with autistic spectrum disorder and
+for specialist employment provision for people with autistic

 puts the individual jobseeker at the centre and in control of the